partykit/templates/templates/yjs-editor/README.md

 But!
 Note `useYProvider`:

-PartyKit is often used as a WebSocket server, and we roll our own protocol to communicate with connected clients, based on the specific needs of the app.
+PartyKit is often used as a WebSocket server, and in those cases we roll our own protocol to communicate with connected clients, based on the specific needs of the app.

-But Yjs has its own protocol for syncing data, and it's battle-tested and popular.
+But Yjs has its own protocol for syncing data.
+It's battle-tested and popular.

 **So PartyKit has first-class support for Yjs on both the client and server side.**

-A client would usually connect to a PartyKit server using the `usePartySocket` hook from the [PartySocket Client API](https://docs.partykit.io/reference/partysocket-api/).
+Usually, using WebSockets, a client would connect to a PartyKit server using the `usePartySocket` hook from the [PartySocket Client API](https://docs.partykit.io/reference/partysocket-api/).

 Instead the `useYProvider` hook is used to connect to the PartyKit server, and it automatically sets up everything that Yjs requires.

 This hook automatically creates an empty Yjs document for the room (you could pass one in if you wanted to), and it also sets up the Yjs awareness protocol, which is used to show other people's cursors and selections in the editor.

 From there, we use `provider` to bind Quill to Yjs.
-This is not a PartyKit-specific operation and you can find out more about it in the Yjs Getting Started guide linked above.
+This is not a PartyKit-specific operation and you can find out more about it in the Yjs "Getting Started" guide linked above.

 > [!TIP]
-> The PartyKit docs have more about [Y-PartyKit](https://docs.partykit.io/reference/y-partykit-api/)
+> Check out the PartyKit docs for [the full Y-PartyKit API](https://docs.partykit.io/reference/y-partykit-api/).

 ### Setting up the PartyKit server for Yjs

 We've seen how PartyKit supports Yjs on the client side.
 How about the server?
 There's first-class support there too.

-Here is a minimal version of `party/server.ts`:
+Here is a minimal `party/server.ts` acting as a Yjs server:

 ```typescript
 import type * as Party from "partykit/server";